mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 <img src="02-network-data-formats_files/figure-html/unnamed-chunk-24-1.png" width="672" />

-The multinet network objects are essentially compatible with igraph and individual layers can be analyzed just like other igraph network objects.
-Where this multinet approach likely has greater utility is in conducting comparisons among layers or conducting analyses that take several layers into account simultaneously.
+The `multinet` network objects are essentially compatible with `igraph` and individual layers can be analyzed just like other `igraph` network objects.
+Where this `multinet` approach likely has greater utility is in conducting comparisons among layers or conducting analyses that take several layers into account simultaneously.
 A detailed exploration of this approach is beyond the scope of this document (but we provide a simple example below) and we suggest interested readers read the package information and tutorials associated with this package for more.
+In the example here we calculate degree across multiple layers using the `degree_ml` function and then run a Louvain cluster detection algorithm across all graph layers using `glouvain_ml`.
+Multilayer networks have considerable potential for archaeological data and we hope to see more research in this area in the future.

 ```r